-PREREQUISITE: Student must be 16 years of age, eligible to receive a work permit, and complete the Work Experience Education Training Agreement principles are applied to actual school approved work-related worksites on a parttime basis.
+Work Experience Education (WEE) is designed to give the student a thorough knowledge of the fundamental principles of work and to provide training in a semiskilled/skilled service occupation.
+The principles are applied to actual school approved work-related worksites on a parttime basis.
 The classroom instructor is the WEE teacher coordinator and works with the student to be successful.
 Real-world experiences through hands-on applications at the worksite are strengthened through the students' daily-related class.
 The student's general educational background is enhanced as it relates to the student's employment.
 This also teaches the student the role of worker and citizen.
 This knowledge is helpful to each student for personal employment/careers and further educational obtainment.
 The student must pass both classroom and employer's evaluation to receive credit.
 Students are responsible for transportation to their worksite.